subvisual/subvisual.com/src/posts/2013-12-27-clean-architecture/index.md

 ---
+highlight: false
-path: /20-clean-architecture/
+path: 20-clean-architecture
-title: "Clean Architecture"
+title: Clean Architecture
+categories:
+  - engineering
 author: luis-zamith
 date: 2013-12-27
+intro: One of the hottest topics of the moment in the rails community is application design or architecture.
+There is an obsession (a good one, I think) with clean, decoupled code, that is easy to maintain and extend.
+This has led to things such as presenters, service objects, to some extent even rails concerns.
 tags:
   - development
-intro: "One of the hottest topics of the moment in the rails community is application design or architecture.
-There is an obsession (a good one, I think) with clean, decoupled code, that is easy to maintain and extend.
-This has led to things such as presenters, service objects, to some extent even rails concerns."
 ---

 One of the hottest topics of the moment in the rails community is application design or architecture.
 There is an obsession (a good one, I think) with clean, decoupled code, that is easy to maintain and extend.
 This has led to things such as presenters, service objects, to some extent even rails concerns.